Symposium

 10.30am

-Morning tea at the NZSVO Lounge
+Morning tea

 11.00am

-CONCURRENT SESSION F
+CONCURRENT SESSION 6

 A selection of workshops, presentations and tastings.
 Click here for more information on the tastings